tibia-oce/bootstrap/README.md

 6. Navigate the powershell terminal to the folder by using:
     ```cd [PASTE PATH AFTER A SPACE]```

-7. Next, download the project to your own machine from github using

-    ```
-    git clone https://github.com/tibia-oce/bootstrap.git && cd bootstrap
-    ```

-8. Once the install is finished, close that terminal, open another powershell/cmd prompt from the project directory (../bootstrap) and run:
+7. Activate your WSL environment

     ```bash
     wsl -d Ubuntu
     ```

-9. You are now ready to continue on with the rest of the [installation guide](#Setting-up-your-control-node).
+8. You are now ready to continue on with the rest of the [installation guide](#Setting-up-your-control-node).